Pursuant to subclause 3.4 (1) of the Land Transport

 The format of the trial and its evaluation shall comply

-with this notice, and in conducting the before, after and other surveys, should follow the procedures documented in Countdown Clock Trial Application prepared on behalf of Auckland City Council by Opus International Consultants Limited dated May 2006 and as otherwise agreed with the Director of Land Transport.
+with this notice and, in conducting the before, after and other surveys should follow the procedures documented in Proposal for a Pedestrian Crossing Warning Lights Trial prepared on behalf of the Christchurch City Council and Auckland City Council by MWH New Zealand Limited dated December 2005.